Neighborhood Student Success Collaborative

 - provide one on one academic advisement for first and second year students

 What We Do

-- Assistant Dean's administrative functions (withdrawals, late drops, readmissions, etc.)
+- Assistant Dean's administrative functions (withdrawals, late drops, readmissions, etc.) for exploratory preference students

 - Explain academic policies and procedures